 When Was The Last Audit Of Fort Knox

 Imagine the weight of the world's financial security resting on your shoulders, guarding a vault filled with gold that symbolizes a nation's wealth and stability.
-This is the reality of Fort Knox, the legendary United States Bullion Depository.
-The mystique surrounding Fort Knox is palpable, fueled by its impenetrable defenses and the vast quantities of gold it safeguards.
+That's why the mystique surrounding Fort Knox is palpable, fueled by its impenetrable defenses and the vast quantities of gold it safeguards.
+On the flip side, this is the reality of Fort Knox, the legendary United States Bullion Depository.
 One question persistently surfaces: when was the last audit of Fort Knox?

 The United States Bullion Depository, better known as Fort Knox, is not just a secure storage facility; it’s a symbol of American financial might.
 Understanding the history and context of Fort Knox is essential before delving into the specifics of its audits.
 This article will explore the depths of Fort Knox, revealing its history, security measures, and, most importantly, detailing the audits that have taken place over the years, providing transparency and reassurance to the public.